Intrenion/Milcraft/doctrine/team-of-teams.md

 Groups protect their own interests when they do not trust one another.

 **Action**
-Rotate people between teams so they form direct relationships.
+Rotate people between teams, so they form direct relationships.

 **Outcome**
 Teams cooperate because they trust the people on the other side.